-- Carrying out a legal duty or as authorised by an appropriate government body - Protecting vital interests of a data subject or other person - The data subject has already made the information public - Conducting any legal proceedings, obtaining legal advice or defending any legal rights - Monitoring for equal opportunities purposes i.e. race, disability or religion - Providing a confidential service where the data subject's consent cannot be obtained or where it is reasonable to proceed without consent: e.g. where Isabella Crowdy would wish to avoid forcing stressed or ill data subjects to provide consent signatures.
+- The carrying out a legal duty or as authorised/required by an appropriate government body - The protection of the vital interests of a Data Subject or other person - Where the information has already been made public by or with the consent of the Data Subject - The conduct of any legal proceedings, the defence of any legal rights and the provision of legal advice - The monitoring for equal opportunities purposes i.e. race, disability or religion - The provision of a confidential service where the Data Subject's consent cannot be obtained or where it is reasonable to proceed without consent.